Most people think they would be happy if they had more “stuff” or more money.

 - Think about something you’d really like to do or see.
 Maybe it could be something as simple as a yoga class.
 If you love going to yoga on Thursday nights, it can make your Mondays a little easier when you know that yoga is looming in your future.

 - Using Downtime Joyfully.
 Perhaps your biggest challenge is dealing with downtime.
-When you’re bored, lonely, anxious, or sad and don’t have something to do, it’s easy to resort to less than ideal behaviors.
-These behaviors not only accomplish nothing positive, but they can also make your life more challenging.
+When you’re bored, lonely, anxious, or sad and don’t have something to do, it’s easy to resort to less than ideal behaviours.
+These behaviours not only accomplish nothing positive, but they can also make your life more challenging.

 - Learn to take a moment and pause before you go on autopilot.
 If you’re going for the fridge and you’re not hungry, simply STOP: and ask yourself why you’re doing this and what other action you could take.